Discover What an Apprenticeship is: The Best Form of Education in Africa

 Retail and wholesale businesses

-What happens in the garage happens too in the business and trade industry.
-Young people start a small business by selling local staff needed and consumed quickly in large gatherings.
+What happens in the garage happens in the business and trade industry, too.
+Young people start a small business by selling local goods that are needed and consumed quickly at large gatherings.
 Young people sell handkerchiefs, roast groundnuts, boiled eggs, peeled oranges and similar items.
-They do it for some time, and depending on their skills and sharpness, some graduate to higher businesses and open a small shop selling fast home consumables.
+They do it for some time, and depending on their skills and sharpness, some graduate to higher-level businesses and open a small shop selling fast-moving household consumables.

-Some young people with a clear vision have graduated from doing a small business to becoming a big business person.
-Some own businesses in different regions of their countries, and others travel abroad to buy cheaper goods to sell at a higher profit back home.
+Some young people with a clear vision have graduated from running a small business to becoming big businesspeople.
+Some own businesses in different regions of their countries, and others travel abroad to buy cheaper goods to resell at higher prices back home.
 They are a success thanks to the apprenticeship they have gained through learning by doing.

 Carpentry

-The question what is an apprenticeship is answered through carpentry experience in East Africa.
+The question of what an apprenticeship is answered through carpentry experience in East Africa.
 Carpentry is another trade that attracts young people to learn.
 The approach and operations are similar to those in the motor garage.
-A young person joins a workshop where they start from the beginning to become experts.
-They learn how to manufacture furniture such as beds, sofas, chairs, and other household items.
+A young person joins a workshop and starts from the beginning to become an expert.
+They learn to manufacture furniture, including beds, sofas, chairs, and other household items.

 Apprenticeship: The Pragmatic Way to Go

 Apprenticeship is the real deal, the best mode of education.
 Learners learn by doing; they learn the theory and put it into action.
-Apprenticeship did not begin recently; it is an old practice and a reliable form of learning, even in Europe, because schools were so expensive for the common people.
+Apprenticeships did not begin recently; they are an old practice and a reliable form of learning, even in Europe, because schools were so expensive for the common people.
 The formal school approach was reserved for wealthy families, argues Mandalu (2020) in How to Think as a University Student.

 Michael Faraday, an English chemist and physicist who contributed greatly to the fields of electrochemistry and electromagnetism, started as an apprentice.
 He worked at a mentorship of Sir Humphry Davy at the Royal Institute of Great Britain.
 He, too, coming from a common family, could not afford tuition fees for his studies, and an apprenticeship was the answer to quench his thirst.
 This example of Michael Faraday should help us answer the question What is an Apprenticeship?